AlpenmeisterCustoms/AlpenmeisterS-v2/README.md

 ![A closed leverless controller with a shell printed in black.
 The controller has a lid with a embossed logo.
 The shell has two clasps for closing.
 The controller itself has 14 black or white buttons with low profile keycaps.](https://github.com/AlpenmeisterCustoms/AlpenmeisterS-v2/blob/main/pictures/meisterboxSv2_closed_front.png "Overview of the Alpenmeister S v2 Controller")
 ![A open leverless controller with a shell printed in black.
 The controller has a lid with a embossed logo.
 The shell has two clasps for closing.
 The controller itself has 14 black or white buttons with low profile keycaps.](https://github.com/AlpenmeisterCustoms/AlpenmeisterS-v2/blob/main/pictures/meisterboxSv2_open_front.png "Overview of the Alpenmeister S v2 Controller")

-Alpenmeister S v2 © 2025 by Alpenmeister is licensed under [Creative Commons Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/)
+Alpenmeister S v2 Controller is licensed under [Creative Commons Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/)
-In plain English: You can build and modify this controller for non-commercial purposes.
-I do grant commercial licenses, please contact me if you are interested.
+If you want to sell this design, please contact me first.

 The goal here was to build a controller that is pocket sized, great for travelling (to locals) and that is unlike most "box-controllers", an actual box.
 You can just wrap your USB cable around it and put it in your pocket, because it's barely larger than a large smartphone and weighs just below 200g.